Electric cars – the ultimate guide

-Most EV owners opt for charging at home, that’s going to be the best option if you have a drive or on-street parking outside your home.
-If you don’t have on-street parking at home then you may want to see the section below on charging whilst on the road.
+Most EV owners opt for charging at home.
+That’s going to be the best option if you have a driveway or street parking outside your home.
+If you don’t have parking at home then you may want to see the section below on charging whilst on the road.

 There are two ways to charge your electric car from home.

 Charge via the mains, like you would your mobile phone (this is slow)